So, you want to install the infamous Kodi on your Chromebook.

 I also suggest reading over the Crouton FAQ page as it answers a lot of common questions.

 It also gives you a lot of extra code you may want to use.

-For example, if you’re using a touchscreen Chromebook and you want to be able to touch your screen in Linux, you need to type extra code in your installation.
+For example, if you’re using a touchscreen Chromebook and you want to be able to touch your screen in Linux, you need to type some extra commands in your installation.
 You can reference the FAQ page for that information.

 Something else worth mentioning is that there are literally hundreds of Linux distros you can install.
 Everything from lightweight and fast environments to full-fledged environments with a ton of functionality.

 It’s up to you to choose what you want to install.
 Each distro requires its own special code, so you’ll have to be somewhat familiar with Linux.